BISLEY TODAY

 Back to Bisley - here's a nice drone video of the village, filmed by Michael Whitestone Photography:

-It has often been named as the best place in the country in which to live, most recently in 2021* (by the Sunday Times); we're not aware of the ‘array of Michelin starred restaurants' mentioned by Country Living (though the Michelin Guide lists a number of restaurants in Cheltenham, 25 minutes away), but there are one or two decent curry houses, The Retreat, Curio Lounge, Simpson's award-winning chippy, Fat Toni's pizza place, and the famous Woodruffs Organic Café.
+It has often been named as the best place in the country in which to live, most recently in 2021* (by The Sunday Times); we're not aware of the ‘array of Michelin starred restaurants' mentioned by Country Living (though the Michelin Guide lists a number of restaurants in Cheltenham), but there are one or two decent curry houses, The Retreat, Curio Lounge, Simpson's award-winning chippy, Fat Toni's pizza place, and the famous Woodruffs Organic Café.
+Dan Chadwick, who owns the wonderful Woolpack at Slad has recently opened Juliet in town.

 (*In April 2022, Stroud was named one of the eight runners-up in the South West regional section of the same competition.)